Viictte/ML_Ablation/README.md

 ## Motivation

-The Spiking-PointNet paper identified two fundamental challenges in adapting spiking neural networks (SNNs) to 3D point clouds:
+The Spike-PointNet paper identified two fundamental challenges in adapting Spike neural networks (SNNs) to 3D point clouds:
 1. **The optimization difficulty of large-timestep SNNs due to exploding or vanishing surrogate gradients.**
-2. **The high computational cost of PointNet-style architectures when scaled to spiking domains.**
+2. **The high computational cost of PointNet-style architectures when scaled to Spike domains.**
 To address these open issues and understand the design trade-offs, our experiments are divided into two categories: Ablation Studies and Hyperparameter Studies.

 ### 🧩 **Ablation Studies**